 While I was visiting my home town in Oklahoma, my aunt made a few jars of these amazing dill pickles so I could take photos and share our family’s secret recipe with you.
 I hope you enjoy them as much as we do!

 This homemade dill pickle recipe has been in my family for many years.
 My Aunt Tricia said that over time, she and my Uncle have added their own touches and ingredients to the original dill pickle recipe.
 I swear, they are the best pickles I have ever eaten!

 How to make our Homemade Dill Pickle Recipe

-Enjoy this easy old fashion family recipe for crunchy zesty dill pickles.
-Best of all, there is no canning needed.
-You’ll never buy store bought dill pickles again!
+Enjoy this easy old fashion family recipe for crunchy zesty refrigerator pickles.
+Best of all, there’s no canning needed.

 Be sure to select very firm cucumbers.
 Do not buy commercially waxed cucumbers, they will not pickle properly.
 I recommend shopping at an organic grocery store or your local farmer’s market.

 My aunt’s cucumbers are called “National Pickling” cucumbers, they are irregular shaped and bumpy.
 She recommends using whole cucumbers for crisper pickles.
 They pick their cucumbers small just for pickling.
 Pickling cucumbers are often sold as “Kirby” or “Liberty” cucumbers.